talgalper/NetIntegRank/README.md

 Dysregulated subnetworks → integrated evidence ranking.

-NetIntegRank is a modular Nextflow pipeline for identifying dysregulated subnetworks from differential expression data and prioritising candidate targets by integrating network topology, structural druggability, and optional features.
+NetIntegRank is a modular Nextflow pipeline for identifying dysregulated subnetworks from a user-supplied gene-level score file and prioritising candidate targets by integrating network topology, structural druggability, and optional features.

 This repository reflects the workflow developed during my PhD.
 The broader project data and related analyses can be found in the companion repository:
 `https://github.com/talgalper/PhD-MOC.git`